 The client experience is a way to help guide your clients with everything from understanding what it is that you do in your business, what they need to do before their session, what they need to bring to their session, providing client prep guides to them, and then keeping them organized with reminders about when and where their session is taking place.

 As photographers, we know exactly what we do for every session but our clients don’t.
-It’s also natural for us to forget to fill out clients in on details since we take for granted that we know what we know and forget that our clients don’t have the same experience we do.
+It’s also natural for us to forget to fill our clients in on details.
+We take for granted that we know what we know and forget that our clients don’t have the same experience we do.
 After all, they’re not the ones going on sessions throughout the year.
-Often times, especially with seniors, neither the parent or the senior knows what to expect and therefore it’s our job to make sure that we’re letting them know exactly what’s happening and alleviating any fears or confusion they may have.
+Often times, especially with seniors, neither the parent or the senior knows what to expect.
+Therefore it’s our job to make sure that we’re letting them know exactly what’s happening and alleviating any fears or confusion they may have.

 Years ago before I began using Iris Works, I implemented this client experience all by myself.
 I knew that from the minute that seniors inquired with me, I needed to WOW them and begin communicating the value of what I offered as a high-end senior photographer.
 This came in the form of lots of client prep emails as well as a robust inquiry response system.
 I knew that if I was leaving them hanging by not replying quickly or not being able to send out emails that conveyed every aspect of what I did within the client experience, I would lose that client.

 But what happened is that I had created multiple touch points in every step of the process.
-Not only was I responding to inquiries, I was also following-up by hand and then when they were ready to book, I was then sending them multiple emails leading up to their session with prep information, a senior questionnaire, and more in addition to sending them physical welcome materials.
+Not only was I responding to inquiries, I was also following-up by hand and then when they were ready to book.
+I would then send them multiple emails leading up to their session.
+This included prep information, a senior questionnaire, and more in addition to sending them physical welcome materials.

 I knew that if I didn’t have some sort of system in place to help automate this client experience from start to finish, I knew that instead of being something that helped my business, it would become a detriment.
 It would become something where I had promised to help prep and guide my clients from start to finish, but instead not been able to keep my word because I was inundated and overwhelmed.
 Rather than prepping my clients, I would be underdelivering in the experience that I told them that they could expect.